mzabani/codd/docs/DATABASE-EQUALITY.md

 The system catalog is a namespace called `pg_catalog` that comes with internal functions, operators, collations, and other database objects native to postgres.

-It is always in the search path regardless of the `search_path` setting and its objects take precedence over homonomous objects in other schemas.
+It is always in the search path regardless of the `search_path` setting and its objects take precedence over homonymous objects in other schemas.
 When you write `SELECT 1+2`, this is effectively the same as using the `+` operator from `pg_catalog`, and could be written as `SELECT 1 OPERATOR(pg_catalog.+) 2`.

 The problem is that while this is fine for most things, some objects in the System Catalog are system-dependent.
 Collations are one such example.